internet-of-plants/server/README.md

 ## Setup local environment

-*This scripts install postgresql, creates a database named iop and sets 'postgres' psql user's password to 'postgres' (only used in localhost)*
+*This scripts install postgresql, creates a database named iop and sets 'postgres' psql user's password to 'postgres' (only available at 127.0.0.1)*

 `./tools/install-dependencies.sh`